 - Extra Processing

-A Lean Manufacturing Model advocates optimising processes by eliminating the 8 wastes – allowing manufacturers to focus on value-added production processes.
+A Lean Manufacturing Model advocates optimizing processes by eliminating the 8 wastes – allowing manufacturers to focus on value-added production processes.

 In the following sections, we will highlight each of the 8 wastes of Lean in turn and speak to some of Domino’s experts in Industry 4.0 to discuss how products and solutions available from Domino can aid manufacturers on their Lean Manufacturing journey.